Meet the team..

 Previous clients include senior clinicians and directors in the NHS, leaders in the automotive industry, directors in local authorities and financial services organisations.
 He has also worked with Small and Medium Sized Enterprises (SMEs) in the nuclear supply chain as part of the University of Cumbria business programme.

-Over the last decade Chris has coached over 150 clients, helping them to produce exceptional results for themselves, their teams and their organisations.
+Over the last decade Chris has coached over 150 leaders.
 His feedback from clients is highly appreciative and consistently recognises his skilful blend of support and challenge.
 He has also received excellent feedback from participants and commissioners for his work in facilitating Action Learning.
 He is known for his accurate, insightful and concise reporting when delivering assessment or development days for clients.

 Drawing on over 30 years’ leadership experience with FTSE 100 financial services companies, he led and trained the team that delivered the award winning Woolwich Openplan banking service.
-He recently completed two successful terms as Deputy Chair on the board of the Lake District National Park Authority.
+Chris’s past non-exec roles include two successful terms as Deputy Chair on the board of the Lake District National Park Authority as well as a term as Finance Director for United Kingdom International Coach Federation.
+He is currently on the board of Impact Housing Association.

 Chris holds the International Coach Federation Professional Certified Coach qualification (PCC).
 He has achieved Certified NLP European Coach status and is an accredited Myers Briggs practitioner.
 He is also an Associate of the Chartered Institute of Insurers.